nnn

 Cook’s Vocabulary

-• Condensed soup: Canned soup with water removed for concentration; used here as a thick, seasoned binder.
+• Condensed soup: Canned soup, with the water removed to concentrate it, is used here as a thick, flavored binder.

-• Thaw and drain: Bringing frozen potatoes to fridge-temp and removing excess moisture so the casserole bakes thick, not wet.
+• Thaw and drain: You should bring the frozen potatoes to a refrigerator temperature and remove any excess moisture so that the casserole bakes thick and not too watery.

-• Shred from a block: Freshly shredded cheese melts smoother because it lacks anti-caking additives.
+• Shred from a block: Freshly shredded cheese melts easier because it does not contain any anti-caking additives.

 Questions I Get